 Step 4.
 Repeat steps 1-3 in five representative areas across the field.

 Step 5.
 To estimate harvest quality, subtract 15-25 RFV units to account for harvest losses during the haylage or hay harvest process, respectively.

-quality needs, considerations of upcoming weather forecasts favorable for harvest or not, and the general assumption that RFV drops three to five points per day.
+Step 6.
+Determine optimum harvest time using the PEAQ estimate, livestock forage quality needs, considerations of upcoming weather forecasts favorable for harvest, and the general assumption that RFV drops three to five points per day.

 ISU Extension maintains a PEAQ website that includes a fact sheet to explain how to use the PEAQ method to determine when to harvest first crop alfalfa.
 This website also includes postings of PEAQ values from some alfalfa fields across Iowa being monitored by ISU Extension and Outreach staff.
 Follow the progress in these reports but remember conditions can vary field-by-field.
 Therefore, it is recommended to take PEAQ measurements in your own fields to best estimate first crop harvest to help target the quality of forage you wish to achieve.